• Skip to primary navigation

 These Chorizo, Potato, and Egg Burritos are made in one skillet and using cooked potatoes makes this dish come together quickly.

 Start by washing 1 large russet potato and piece it with a fork around the potato.
 Microwave it for 2 min on each side until soft.
 Allow the potato to cool slightly then cut into small pieces.
-The potato skin comes off easily if you wanted to remove it.

 Small black skillet with cooked chorizo potato and egg filling inside.